 - Michael Fakhri, Sugar, in Jessie Hohmann and Daniel Joyce (eds.), International Law’s Objects 478 (Oxford University Press 2019).

-Lisa was born and raised in San Mateo California.
-Lisa developed a passion for protecting the environment after experiencing a historic drought that lasted through her entire high school experience.
-She then attended the University of Oregon and in 2019 Lisa received her B.S. in environmental studies and geography with a minor in food studies.
+Lisa was born and raised in San Mateo, California.
+She developed a passion for protecting the environment in high school during a historic statewide drought.
+Lisa then attended the University of Oregon and graduated in 2019 with her B.S. in environmental studies and geography and a minor in food studies.
 During this time, she shaped a passion for developing better food systems and food security.
-After graduating she worked for the City of Eugene Parks and Recreation helping provide resources to underserved families.
-In the course of her first year of law school, Lisa served as a 1L representative for Land Air Water and helped plan the 2021 Public Interest Environmental Law Conference.
-Lisa will be serving as a Conference Co- Director for 2022 PIELC during her second year of law school.
-This summer she was a research assistant for Professor Jennifer Reynolds and worked for the Oregon Law Student Public Interest Fund as a fundraising assistant.
+After graduating, Lisa worked for City of Eugene Parks and Recreation helping provide resources to underserved families.
+To kick off her first year at Oregon Law, she served as a 1L representative for Land Air Water and as a conference co-director for the 2022 Public Interest Environmental Law Conference.